next-book/next-book.info/content-en/concept/_index.md

 ---
-title: Why web books and next-book?
+title: Why web books?
-perex: "**In short:** Every book is a standalone website, utilizing the core ideas of the web technology for good reading experience."
+perex: Publishing books on the web — the most advanced information sharing technology we have — may unlock the future of books.
 aside: |
   ## Lost in remediation